 Examples of Recoverable Medical Expenses

-Accident injury costs could extend beyond emergency room visits and x-rays.
+Accident injury costs could extend beyond emergency room visits and X-rays.
 Some expenses you may not have considered that could be recouped through your uninsured motorist coverage or a personal injury lawsuit include:

 - Future follow-up appointments